abderraouf-metidji/MySokoban/README.md

 # MySokoban

-Sokoban game project that is not finished - the game works with reset (R), next (N) and previous(P) levels.
+Sokoban game project that is not finished

+Missing :

+- Multiple levels
+- Debugging
+- Images
+- Move debugging - it currently crashes the game when we try to move